Say, there on East Rosedale Street, didn’t that yoostabe where . . .?

 Remember the floor of the Mott’s store?
 It was wooden, shiny, and gently undulating.
 But you soon got your sea legs and could walk confidently on it.
 The sales ladies were gray and wrinkly (something that we surely would never be).
 But what you remember most was the smell.
 Mott’s had its own smell: eau de dime store, a unique bouquet that was an amalgam of the store’s diverse and concentrated stock: cheap perfumes and aftershaves, hair tonics, depilatories, baby powder, Testor model “dope,” baseball card gum, mothballs, candy, soap, Hartz Mountain dried-bug turtle food.
 You could be blindfolded and led door to door along Rosedale and know instantly when you entered the wonderland that was Mott’s.

 Perhaps, like me, you assumed that whoever Mr. or Mrs. Mott was, he or she was a Fort Worth resident.
 Esters B. Mott was, rather, a resident of Dallas.
-And he died before many of us ever set a sea leg in one of his stores.
-Clip is from the June 25, 1951 Dallas Morning News.
+And he died at age forty-four before many of us ever set a sea leg in one of his stores.
+The East Rosedale store was one of the first three Mott’s stores in Fort Worth, opened about 1942.

 Likewise the benefactor who gave us the Ashburn ice cream stores.
 W. L. Ashburn lived in Denison and died in 1939.
 Clip is from the August 1 Dallas Morning News.